Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/pigeonholePrinciple.md

 {{% callout info %}}
 <details>
 <summary>Proof</summary>
-Lets first start off this proof by thinking of just how many pairs of numbers actually add up to 2023.
+Let's first start off this proof by thinking of just how many pairs of numbers actually add up to 2023.
 Well you can have
 $$
 \begin{align}
 1+2022&=2023 \\